 After arriving at Mount Vernon, Lee married into one of the largest multigenerational families on the estate.
 His wife, Lucy, was the daughter of Doll, Mount Vernon’s longtime cook.
 Lucy’s sister Alce (likely pronounced “Al-sie”), was the mother of Christopher Sheels, who became Washington’s valet when William Lee sustained crippling injuries.

-In 1799 Frank and Lucy had three children: Mike, Philip, and Patty.
+By 1799 Frank and Lucy had three children: Mike, Philip, and Patty.
 A fourth child, Edmund, is mentioned in earlier records but may have died in the 1790s.
-For a time, Frank and Lucy’s family lived in a room above the kitchen.7 By 1799 this room was occupied by the hired white housekeeper, Mrs. Forbes, so the Lee family may have moved to one of the small wooden cabins near the Mansion.8 Documents also refer to Frank having a “room” in the cellar of the Mansion.
-This may have been an office space or possibly where he slept when he was needed in the house.
+The Lee family most likely lived in the south wing of the Mansion cellar, where the Washingtons kept a second kitchen.
+Documents refer to Frank having a “room” in the cellar of the Mansion.7

-Because ownership was passed through the maternal line, Lucy and her children belonged to the Custis estate.
+Because ownership was passed through the maternal line, Lucy and her children belonged to the estate of Martha Washington's first husband Daniel Parke Custis.
 Frank Lee was owned by George Washington, so he received his freedom in 1801 by the terms of Washington’s will.
 Lucy and their children remained enslaved.
 In 1802, after Martha Washington’s death, Lucy, Mike, and Patty were inherited by Martha’s granddaughter Eleanor (Nelly) Parke Custis Lewis, who lived at nearby Woodlawn plantation.
-Philip Lee, then seventeen years old, was separated from his family and sent to Arlington House, where he became valet to Martha’s grandson George Washington Parke Custis.9
+Philip Lee, then seventeen years old, was separated from his family and sent to Arlington House, where he became valet to Martha’s grandson George Washington Parke Custis.8

 George Washington's Mount Vernon